 Summary of Results of Evaluation of the Effectiveness of Tokyo Electron's Board of Directors

-To further enhance the governance of Tokyo Electron (“Company”) and the effectiveness of its Board of Directors, the Company discussed and evaluated the effectiveness of the Company’s Board of Directors by reviewing its activities for the period ended March 2022.
+Based on the Tokyo Electron Corporate Governance Guidelines, Tokyo Electron (TEL) has discussed and evaluated the effectiveness of the Company's Board of Directors from June 2015 to April 2016.
 A summary of the results of this evaluation is provided below.

 1．Method of evaluation of effectiveness